Isko Moreno 2022 presidential campaign: Health

-Moreno expressed the idea to invest in local human resources such as doctors and scientists to make locally-made medicines, even a vaccine, in addressing the COVID-19 pandemic in the Philippines.
+Moreno expressed the idea to invest in local human resources such as doctors and scientists to make locally made medicines, even a vaccine, in addressing the COVID-19 pandemic in the Philippines.
 Moreno supports boosting vaccinations and establishing additional specialty hospitals in each of all 17 administrative regions.
 He also advocates for the establishment of the Cancer Center of the Philippines aiming to provide free medicines and medical procedures to indigents.
 Moreno is against the legalization of medical marijuana stating that the "government should fix its system first" since it will be subject to abuse, but would reconsider if "further studies from science will prove that marijuana is a more effective treatment than other medicines."
 Moreno supports the vaping bill and the regulation of electronic cigarettes to provide smokers with alternatives to traditional cigarettes.
 Moreno is also in favor of promoting and strengthening policies in mental health.
 Additionally, Moreno believes that PhilHealth will be better managed by financial experts.
 He also supports increasing wages and benefits of healthcare workers.

 Infrastructure

 Moreno has expressed support for the Build!
 Build!
-Build! infrastructure program of the current administration.
+Build! infrastructure program of the Duterte administration.
 He vows to continue the program and plans to impose a well-planned zoning by making the National Land Use Act a priority legislation.
 Moreno is in favor of implementing socialized housing programs nationwide.